The Lord's Prayer Is Misunderstood

 14 When the hour came, Jesus and his apostles reclined at the table.
 15 And he said to them, “I have eagerly desired to eat this Passover with you before I suffer.
 16 For I tell you, I will not eat it again until it finds fulfillment in the kingdom of God.”

 17 After taking the cup, he gave thanks and said, “Take this and divide it among you.
 18 For I tell you I will not drink again from the fruit of the vine until the kingdom of God comes.”
-19 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”
+19 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.

 Commemorating the last supper as Jesus asked, is a Holy event that we should all do.
 Although Paul seemed to do it with the early church on Sundays to keep them focused on the newly learned Gospel, Jesus did not give any guidance on how often.
-I believe a commemorating activity can be yearly - at Easter celebration, is the perfect time for it.
+I believe a commemorating activity can be yearly - at Easter celebration for example, is the perfect time for it.
 And we can do it in our own gatherings as explained in How to Be True Christians, just as Jesus did with His disciples.
 Someone in the group can read the Luke 22:14-19 scripture, break bread and divide among the rest and have a cup of red wine with it, in remembrance of Jesus' sacrifice.
 But it is to be understood as such, not the requirement for sin-cleansing.

 9. Closing Notes

 This is a pivotal change in the way the Lord's Prayer has been taught.
-It now takes on a whole different meaning - we spiritually receive the Bread of life when we ask for it daily, so He remains in us and we remain in Him John 15:5, renewed day by day 2Corinthians 4:16, and we all share the one loaf 1Corinthians 10:17.
+It now takes on a whole different meaning - we spiritually receive the Bread of life when we ask for it daily, so He remains in us and we remain in Him John 15:5, renewed day by day 2Corinthians 4:16, and we all share the one loaf 1Corinthians‬ ‭10:17.
 With this understanding putting us back on track with God, so many other verses in the New Testament fit perfectly.
 All we have to do is say this prayer in our hearts once a day, then we will spiritually receive the "daily Bread of life", be blessed in our life on earth, and saved to eternal life.
 It is spiritual sustenance.

 Churches went down all kinds of wrong paths and missed this most important command from Jesus.
 They chose instead to pray to Mary, do-nothing "by faith alone", or God already mysteriously picked people!!
 Hundreds of years of false teaching on the Lord's Prayer subject.
 Hundreds of years of telling people anything and everything except pray the Lord's Prayer daily.
 How could we have possibly missed this?
 Christian theology colleges and hundreds of years of studying and preaching in churches.
 But no one saw this?
 The Bible references shown below, are not hard to find.
 What are people studying in those Seminary colleges, and in Catholic theology schools?
 This prayer is the very heart of God's redemption plan through Jesus!!

 Are you thinking "this interpretation of the Lord's Prayer can't possibly be right; could it possibly be that churches and millions of people have missed this truth for hundreds of years?"
 Yes, it is very possible.
 Don't look at people around you; look at God in the Bible.
 It is not about how many intelligent people were involved.
 The question is, who had wisdom from God?
-Here is a nice, related story about Elijah in this link on my website.
-And also consider this reference:

 Matthew 7:13-4